 Mayo Clinic's approach

-At Mayo Clinic, thoracic surgeons work as a team with pulmonologists and radiologists to evaluate and care for people considering video-assisted thoracoscopic surgery.
+At Mayo Clinic, chest surgeons, called thoracic surgeons, work as a team with pulmonologists, cardiologists and radiologists to evaluate and care for people considering video-assisted thoracoscopic surgery (VATS).
 Other specialists are included as needed.
 Your treatment team will care for you in a specialized facility with state-of-the-art monitoring and a pulmonary rehabilitation center.

 Mayo Clinic thoracic surgeons were among the first in the United States to perform VATS.
-It is a complex procedure.
-Successful outcomes are more likely if your surgery is performed by a well-trained chest (thoracic) surgeon with extensive experience in VATS.
-Each year, Mayo Clinic thoracic surgeons perform more than 1,100 of these procedures.
+It's a complex procedure.
+Successful outcomes are more likely if your surgery is performed by a well-trained thoracic surgeon with extensive experience in VATS.
+Each year, Mayo Clinic thoracic surgeons perform more than 1,000 of these procedures.

 Mayo Clinic surgeons are on the leading edge of treating chest and lung conditions using the latest innovations and surgery techniques.